Renault Megane hatchback - Engines, drive & performance

 The Renault Megane engines are reasonably powerful, but handling and gearbox not the best

-The Renault Megane can be chosen with one of two engines, a diesel and a petrol, the first of which is the dCi 115 diesel.
-There’s also a 138bhp 1.3-litre petrol, badged TCe 140.
+The Renault Megane can be chosen with one of two engines, a diesel and a petrol, while a plug-in hybrid is also on its way.
+The first is the dCi 115 diesel, and there’s also a 138bhp 1.3-litre petrol, badged TCe 140.
 It’s the petrol model, unsurprisingly, that’s the better of the two to drive and significantly faster too.
-The TCe 140 accelerates from 0-62mph in 9.5 seconds, while the diesel dCi 115 takes 11.1 seconds.
+The TCe 140 accelerates from 0-62mph in 9.4 seconds, while the diesel dCi 115 takes 11.1 seconds.

-Even the sporty, driver-focused GT Line model can’t match the sharpness of some rivals: the SEAT Leon and Mazda3 are both geared more towards entertaining you.
+Even the sporty, driver-focused GT Line model can’t match the sharpness of some rivals: the SEAT Leon and Mazda3 are both geared more towards entertaining you but there's just enough ability to engage keen drivers.

 Renault Megane petrol engine

-The petrol engine is a surprisingly sprightly 138bhp 1.3-litre turbo that suits its six-speed manual gearbox, and in this form it accelerates from 0-62mph in 9.5 seconds.
-A seven-speed automatic gearbox is now available, with a slightly quicker 0-62mph time, but it’s slightly less frugal.
+The petrol engine is a surprisingly sprightly 138bhp 1.3-litre turbo that suits its six-speed manual gearbox, and in this form it accelerates from 0-62mph in 9.4 seconds.
+A seven-speed automatic gearbox is also available, resulting in a slightly quicker 0-62mph time, but it’s slightly less frugal.
 Both have a top speed of 127mph.

 The diesel is a 1.5-litre with 113bhp.
-Getting the most out of it involves lots of gearchanges, but it has plenty of power, particularly at low revs.
-Again, there’s an automatic transmission available, cutting the manual's 11.1-second 0-62mph dash down to 10.6 seconds.
+Getting the most out of it involves lots of gear changes, but it has plenty of power, particularly at low revs.
+Again, there’s an automatic transmission available, which makes sense around town and cuts the acceleration time by 0.2 seconds.